pgroonga/pgroonga.github.io/reference/functions/pgroonga-condition.md

 `scorers` is [score compute procedures][scorer] of each value.
 It's `text[]` type.

-`schema_name` is scheam which index that PGroonga refer when PGroonga execute sequential search belong to.
+`schema_name` is the schema to which the index that PGroonga refers to when executing a sequential search belongs.
 It's `text` type.

 `index_name` is index which PGroonga refer to when executing sequential search.
 It's `text` type.